By: Anya Chabria

 I first listened to the Hamilton soundtrack in seventh grade, and since then, I’ve been pining to see the musical.
 The lyrics are a drug, and the instrumentals an enabler.
 Miranda and Lacamoire effectively crafted an earworm that took over my mind for an entire summer.
 Eventually, my obsession subsided, and within the next six months, I was no longer as interested.
 However, my fascination with this musical worked like the tides: occasionally, the full moon rose, Youtube recommended a Hamilton video, and I would fall into the vortex all over again.

 I finally got to see the show this November, on a fateful Saturday afternoon.
 My family and I stood on a line in the cold, tickets in hand, growing anxious with anticipation.
 I remember walking in, marveling at the stage that once seemed so distant.
 I remember gripping at my Playbill, flipping through the pages, staring at the now-iconic logo.
 Still, I expected no shock.
-I already knew almost all the lyrics to every song, so surely, there wouldn’t be any surprises.
-Besides, I was already psyched to see the show, so surely, my tides of fascination already flooded in.
+I already knew almost all the lyrics to every song, so there would be no surprises there.
+Besides, I was already so psyched to see the show—surely, my levels of fascination were already at maximum height.
 Boy, was I wrong.
 If the Hamilton movie is coming out anytime soon, allow me to issue a preliminary warning: the show itself is a whole other level.
 Those tides of obsession you saw back in 2015 are about to become tsunamis.

 In the show, you can detect commentary on exigency, particularly as it relates to activism.
 The titular character, Alexander Hamilton, is passionate to the point of abrasion and is willing to take risks to fight for his beliefs.
 His counterpart Aaron Burr, on the other hand, prefers to wait for the right moment.
 However, towards the second Act, Burr realizes that those who take chances are the ones who get ahead.
 Time is an especially important concept in modern-day.
 In periods of social activism, is it the right time to hold a strike, to lead a protest, to write a poem?
 Hamilton might have some answers that resonate with a younger audience.
 The play also tackles activism on many levels: feminism, abolitionism, the revolutionary war.
 We’re left wondering about the ways we’ve advanced, and how we’ve stayed the same.
 In other words, the show forces us to “Look at where we are, and look at where we started.”